fsmosca/Move-Ordering-Spy/README.md

 G. Limitations

 Only engines that supports UCI protocol are supported on this script, and that engine should also support the go depth command.
+The engine should also send the time info as this is the data that will be used to calculate the total time.
+Example,

+<code>info depth 12 score cp 117 nodes 96197 nps 1577000 time 61 pv f4g5 h6g5</code>

 H. Example output from summary